beneliath/DNR/README.md

    ```
 3. **Build and run the application using Docker Compose**
    `docker-compose up --build`
    This command will build the Docker images and start the services defined in the docker-compose.yaml file.
+   - browse to localhost:8080
-Browse to localhost:8080.
-Admin account: user=admin / pass=p@55word
+   - user=admin / pass=p@55word

 ### Roadmap / To Do